sanskar1309/sanskar1309/README.md

 ## 🛠 Professional Experience (Short)
 - **Software Engineer @ Ranium Systems**
-  Developed complex dashboards, a 7-language multilingual platform, and a shared component library using React, Storybook, and Tailwind.
+  Developed complex dashboards, a 7-language multilingual platform, and a shared component library using Storybook.
 Worked in a multi-package monorepo and shipped reliable,               maintainable UI at enterprise scale.

 - **Associate Software Developer @ CodeNicely**
   Worked on SSR platforms, integrated complex APIs, and built responsive, smooth user experiences with modern frontend tools.